Define Your Matrix for IT

 Originally published through the Tampa Bay Business Journal Leadership Trust

 In my current business, our IT help desk receives countless requests on a consistent basis.
-The requests tend to be urgent in nature — and to those submitting them, especially important.
-The urgency of a given issue and its ultimate importance is very much dependent on the perspective and opinions of the person submitting the request.
+The requests tend to be urgent in nature – and to those submitting them, especially important.
+The urgency of a given issue is very much dependent on the perspective of the person submitting the request.
 Technicians naturally want to please their constituents, and priority and strategic initiatives can fall to the wayside if you aren’t careful.
 There is a difference between a network outage and a question on a bill, or an offline mission-critical server and a request for a meeting to discuss a new project.
 To appropriately prioritize, a role must be defined to help direct traffic and ensure everyone stays in their lane.

 Clear roles and responsibilities are crucial to an organization.
 Many companies have organizational charts, but how many have a well-defined responsibility matrix?
 More important than knowing who to speak with to request time off is understanding who will take care of a request and who will help to moderate and communicate decisions between your various stakeholders.
 To ensure that expectations are clear, it is critical to deliberately focus on ways to define roles and responsibilities that help keep employees on track and focused on strategic priorities and goals.
 You must strive to separate roles so that key client needs can be met by the appropriate person without distracting that individual from their ultimate objective within the organization.